 * Not a rare disease

 - Genetics Home Reference (GHR) contains information on Familial hypercholesterolemia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Familial hypercholesterolemia.
 Click on the link to view a sample search on this topic.

 - Gidding SS.
 Familial hypercholesterolemia: a decade of progress.
 J Pediatr.
 2010 Feb;156(2):176-7.